 Nominated director, also called 'shadow director', who normally only appears for official records, while the company is in effect ruled by the client by power of attorney.
 Based on the authorization, the customer can open a bank account and assume full management and control of the company.

-The benefits of using nominee services are evident in cases where a business owner wishes to maintain their privacy and reduce access to official records or does not want their name to be associated with the business in question.
+Benefits of nominee services The benefits of using nominee services are evident in cases where a business owner wishes to maintain their privacy and reduce access to official records or does not want their name to be associated with the business in question.
 In addition, there may be situations where an individual has restrictions on performing the proposed activity or where the law requires local management, such as a local secretary in Hong Kong.
+When quick action is required to register a company abroad in the event the client is unable to travel, it is often more convenient to temporarily appoint a local company director.
+When intending to open a business in a foreign jurisdiction such as the British Virgin Islands, Belize or Hong Kong, it can be physically difficult to appear in person.

 Nominee services usually guarantee confidentiality and anonymity.
 However, disclosure is sometimes made to banks or investigative authorities during court proceedings.